drhsqlite/fossil-mirror/www/globs.md

 [greinc]: https://unix.stackexchange.com/a/57958/138
 [regexp]: https://en.wikipedia.org/wiki/Regular_expression

-These settings hold one or more file glob patterns to cause Fossil to give matching named files special treatment.
+Fossil’s `*-glob` settings hold one or more patterns to cause Fossil to give matching named files special treatment.
 Glob patterns are also accepted in options to certain commands and as query parameters to certain Fossil UI web pages.
+For consistency, settings such as `empty-dirs` are parsed as a glob even though they aren’t then *applied* as a glob since it allows [the same syntax rules](#syntax) to apply.

 Where Fossil also accepts globs in commands, this handling may interact with your OS’s command shell or its C runtime system, because they may